subvisual/subvisual.com/src/posts/2020-10-15-the-burden-of-choice/index.md

 ---
+highlight: false
-path: /the-burden-of-choice/
+path: the-burden-of-choice
 title: The Burden of Choice
+categories:
+  - product
 author: martinho-aragao
 date: 2020-10-15
 seoImage: ./seo.jpeg
-tags:
-  - product
 intro: >
   Whoever would be able to crack the prioritisation code that leads products towards success could potentially spearhead most economic developments.
 What is this burden of choice in product development?
+tags:
+  - product
 ---

 Starting with one assumption: *When we build products for the world wide web, we won't ever be able to fit everyone's needs.*